Posted on Monday, October 26, 2020

 Visitors by Appointment

 Palm Beach County Extension is open to visitors and welcomes your return to our offices as you conduct your extension business.
-Our current Phase 1 guideline limits us to a single visitor within any one of our multiple office spaces.
-For this reason, we are accepting visitors by appointment only.
+At this time, we are accepting visitors by appointment only.
 The person you are visiting (extension agent, staff, etc) will confirm your appointment, and will make the appropriate preparations for your visit.

 Our offices are staffed Monday through Friday and we request that you use email and the telephone when possible for all matters that do not require an in-person visit.